Convergence for nonconvex ADMM, with applications to CT imaging: Convergence guarantee

 While for specific problems we may have theoretical results that guide our choice of $\Sigma$ (as for the quantile regression example---see Section~\ref{sec:examples_rsc}), more generally in practice we may need to tune $\Sigma$ to achieve good convergence of ADMM.
 It is common to choose a multiple of the identity, i.e., $\Sigma=\sigma\ident_k$, so that we only have a single scalar parameter $\sigma>0$ to tune.
 (In the ADMM literature, this parameter is typically denoted by $\rho$.)
 In our theory, we allow for a general $\Sigma$ rather than requiring a multiple of the identity, since in certain settings it may be advantageous to choose a different form for $\Sigma$; we will see an example of this in the CT imaging application, in Section~\ref{sec:admm_for_CT}.

-\item {\bf Error term $\eps$.} Finally we discuss the role of the scalar $\eps\geq 0$.
-This parameter allows for the condition to hold up to a small error, and is typically taken to be vanishing, or even zero.
-For example, if the optimization problem arises from a statistical question where we would like to estimate some distribution parameters based on a sample of size $n$, then often the function $f$ or $g$ reflects an empirical loss that is a random perturbation of some underlying ``true'' loss function.
+\item {\bf Tolerance level $\eps$.} Finally we discuss the role of the scalar $\eps\geq 0$.
+This parameter allows for the condition to hold up to a small tolerance level, and is typically taken to be vanishing, or even zero.
+We will see in our theoretical convergence guarantee below, that the RSC property with a nonzero $\eps$ only guarantees convergence to within distance $\asymp\eps$ of $(\xh,\yh)$.

+For example, if the optimization problem arises from a statistical question where we would like to estimate some true distribution parameters based on a sample of size $n$, then often the function $f$ or $g$ reflects an empirical loss that is a random perturbation of some underlying ``true'' loss function.
 Allowing for $\eps\asymp n^{-1/2}$ means that the RSC property can hold even if the strong convexity properties of the underlying true loss are not preserved exactly by the empirical loss.
-We will see in our theoretical convergence guarantee below, that the RSC property with a nonzero $\eps$ only guarantees convergence up to error $\eps$.
-In fact, this is not worrisome, because convergence beyond the accuracy level $\eps\asymp n^{-1/2}$ is not informative---this is because a sample of size $n$ can only recover parameters up to errors of order $n^{-1/2}$ even with limitless computational resources (see, e.g., \citet[Section 4.1]{loh2015regularized} for further discussion of the role of the $\eps$ term in RSC type results for high-dimensional statistics).
+The fact that the RSC property only guarantees convergence to within distance $\eps$ of the true parameters, is not worrisome in this statistical setting, because convergence beyond the accuracy level $\eps\asymp n^{-1/2}$ is not informative---this is because a sample of size $n$ can only recover parameters up to errors of order $n^{-1/2}$ even with limitless computational resources (see, e.g., \citet[Section 4.1]{loh2015regularized} for further discussion of the role of the $\eps$ term in RSC type results for high-dimensional statistics).
 As an example, the scaling $\eps\asymp n^{-1/2}$ arises in the sparse quantile regression application, for which the RSC property is studied in Section~\ref{sec:examples_rsc}. \end{itemize}

 In Appendix~\ref{app:rsc}, we give some additional intuition and interpretations for the RSC property, for the $\Sigma$ in particular, showing how RSC relates to the convexity of the augmented Lagrangian $\Lcal_{\Sigma}$ defined in~\eqref{eqn:augLagr}.